JazzBoy69/qmk_firmware/keyboards/converter/mediator/readme.md

 Keyboard/Mouse QMK Converter Firmware
 ======================

-These configuration files does not implement the ‘matrix scan’ in the same way that other keyboards do.
-This converter relies on an external controller to maintain a matrix of keystates and receives the matrix state from the external controller.
-It also requests rotary encoder and mouse info from the external controller.
-This project allows QMK features to be used on the received matrix and mouse info.
+This converter does not implement the ‘matrix scan’ in the same way that other keyboards do.
+It relies on an external controller to maintain a matrix of keystates and send the information.
+It also receives rotary encoder and mouse information from the external controller.
+The converter uses QMK to process the received information.

 This can be useful if: 1) the attached keyboard does not implement QMK, 2) the attached mouse does not implement QMK, and/or 3) you want to use the mouse and keyboard as one QMK device.